-The IRB Administrator, Director of Research Compliance Oversight, and the Associate Dean for Research Assurances will review the IRB rosters to evaluate their composition with respect to scientific expertise, experience in working with children, adults unable to consent, prisoners, and other vulnerable populations.
+The Director of Research Compliance-IRB, Executive Director of Research Compliance, and the Associate Dean for Research Assurances will review the IRB rosters to evaluate their composition with respect to scientific expertise, experience in working with children, adults unable to consent, prisoners, and other vulnerable populations.
 In addition, opportunities to enhance the diversity of the IRB will be sought on an ongoing basis.